Ana Lucía Martínez: Career

-After her first participation in selection under 20, she joined the Unifut team in 2007, being 6 times National champion and 3 times scorer of the tournament.
-In 2009 the first challenges began, having to combine sports with university studies, "Analu" studied Chemical Engineering at the University of San Carlos in Guatemala and despite the difficulties of absence classes for trips with the national team, she was able to finish her career in 5 years, achieving graduation in the following two years.
+After her first participation in selection under 20, she joined the Unifut team in 2007, being 6 times National champion and 3 times top scorer of the tournament.
+In 2009 the first challenges began, having to combine sports with university studies, "Analu" studied chemical engineering at the University of San Carlos in Guatemala and despite the difficulties of absence from classes for trips with the national team, she was able to finish her career in 5 years, achieving graduation in the following two years.
 In the university, she also had the opportunity to be involved in soccer, representing her faculty in interfaculty, inter university tournaments and representing the University of San Carlos in international tournaments, both in indoor soccer and football.
-With his participation in the national team she manages to open the first opportunity to play abroad and decides to take the risk and travel to Houston Texas, to perform some tests with the team in 2014, despite not getting a professional contract, the club It gives you the opportunity to train with them for 3 months and be part of the club as a reserve player.
+With her participation in the national team she manages to open the first opportunity to play abroad and decides to take the risk and travel to Houston Texas, to perform some tests with the team in 2014, despite not getting a professional contract, the club gives you the opportunity to train with them for 3 months and be part of the club as a reserve player.

-After her return to Guatemala, "Analu" decides to look for her dream of being a professional soccer player and with the help of some people, manages to link in Spain, with the second division club Dinamo de Guadalajara, in which. manages to excel by achieving 9 goals in the competition.
-Her next step was important as she has the opportunity to test with the Rayo Vallecano club in May 2015 and in which they sign for the 2015–2016 season.
+After her return to Guatemala, "Analu" decided to look for her dream of being a professional soccer player and with the help of some people, manages to find a link in Spain, with the second division club Dinamo de Guadalajara, in which she managed to excel by achieving 9 goals in the competition.
+Her next step was important as she had the opportunity to test with the Rayo Vallecano club in May 2015 and in which she signed for in the 2015–2016 season.
 The first season in first division of Spain, with Rayo Vallecano in Madrid, the results in the first Guatemalan soccer player in a professional league and first legionary, opening gap in Guatemalan women's football.
-With Rayo Vallecano, she had an excellent season and the interest of other clubs and sports clubs has opened up in Huelva, who has an offer to be part of the 2016–2017 season.
+With Rayo Vallecano, she had an excellent season and the interest of other clubs and sports clubs has opened up in Huelva, who she has an offer to be part of in the 2016–2017 season.
 At the Sporting Club de Huelva, the season starts with a few minutes but the length of the season reaches a maximum level and becomes one of the protagonists of the sporting attack for the club that offers renewal for the following season.
-"Analu" takes advantage of his stay in Huelva, carries out Master's studies in economics, Finance and Computing with a specialty in Marketing and Big Data and those that end in November 2017.
+"Analu" takes advantage of her stay in Huelva, carries out Master's studies in economics, Finance and Computing with a specialty in Marketing and Big Data and those that end in November 2017.